Big-Life-Lab/popcorn-web/README.md

-# Population Health Modelling Consensus Reporting Network (POPCORN-NCD), an internationally agreed-upon reporting guideline for NCD modeling studies.
+# Population Health Modelling Consensus Reporting Network for Noncommunicable Diseases (POPCORN-NCD)

+## The development of an internationally agreed-upon reporting guideline for noncommunicable modeling studies.

 Stay tuned for updates.